NicolasBernaerts/tasmota/teleinfo/README.md

 Finaly, in **Configure Teleinfo** you need to select your Teleinfo adapter baud rate :
   * **1200** (original white meter or green Linky in historic mode)
   * **9600** (green Linky in standard mode)

+## Ecowatt ##

+This evolution of Tasmota firmware allows to collect [**France RTE Ecowatt**](https://data.rte-france.com/catalog/-/api/doc/user-guide/Ecowatt/4.0) signals and to publish them thru MQTT.

+It is compatible with **ESP32**, **ESP32S2** and **ESP32S3**, as SSL connexions are using too much memory for ESP8266.

+It will connect every hour to RTE API and collect Ecowatt signals.

+Result will be published as an MQTT message :

+    {"Time":"2022-10-10T23:51:09","Ecowatt":{"dval":2,"hour":14,"now":1,"next":2,
+      "day0":{"jour":"2022-10-06","dval":1,"0":1,"1":1,"2":1,"3":1,"4":1,"5":1,"6":1,...,"23":1},
+      "day1":{"jour":"2022-10-07","dval":2,"0":1,"1":1,"2":2,"3":1,"4":1,"5":1,"6":1,...,"23":1},
+      "day2":{"jour":"2022-10-08","dval":3,"0":1,"1":1,"2":1,"3":1,"4":1,"5":3,"6":1,...,"23":1},
+      "day3":{"jour":"2022-10-09","dval":2,"0":1,"1":1,"2":1,"3":2,"4":1,"5":1,"6":1,...,"23":1}}}

+Pre-compiled versions are available in the [**binary**](https://github.com/NicolasBernaerts/tasmota/tree/master/teleinfo/binary) folder.

+### Configuration ###

+The **Ecowatt** functionnality needs :
+  * a Base64 private key provided by RTE when you create you account on https://data.rte-france.com/
+  * the PEM root certificate authority from https://data.rte-france.com/
+  * a topic where to publish Ecowatt data

+#### 1. Private Key ####

+You can declare your private Base64 key thru this console command :

+    # eco_key your-rte-base64-private-key

+#### 2. Root CA ####

+To declare the root CA of https://data.rte-france.com/, you can collect it from the site itself.

+With Firefox :
+  * go on the home page
+  * click on the lock just before the URL
+  * select the certificate in the menu and select **more information**
+  * on the page, select **display the certificate**
+  * on the new page, select **Global Sign** tab
+  * click to download **PEM(cert)**

+To ease the process, the certificate has been uploaded to this repository.
+To download it, you just need :
+  * to go to [ecowatt.pem](https://github.com/NicolasBernaerts/tasmota/blob/master/ecowatt/ecowatt.pem) raw page
+  * right click and **save as**
+  * rename downloaded file to **ecowatt.pem**

+Once the certificate is downloaded and renamed ***ecowatt.pem***, just upload it to the root of the LittleFS partition.

+#### 3. MQTT Topic ####

+To declare the MQTT topic where to publish Ecowatt data, run following console command :

+    # eco_topic ecowatt/tele/SENSOR

+You can replace *ecowatt/tele/SENSOR* by any other topic you want.

+#### 4. Restart ####

+Once you've setup these 3 data, restart your Tasmota module.

+Your Ecowatt MQTT server should be up and running.

 ## Screenshot ##